 These side effects of BUSULFEX are very common (reported in more than 1 patient out of 10).

-Less common side effects (reported in 1 to 10 patients out of 100 patients) are as follows:
+Less common side effects (reported in 1 to 10 patients out of 100 patients) are

 - low blood sodium.